bronson/gird/README.md

 * Test and document that shasum -c works on girdfiles
 * Add --version and --help
 * Put the summarize script in contrib
-* Make sure all uses of test_expect_code ensure some form of error output exists

 Wishlist: